 Danny Swan and Gloria Reina take an evening walk with their son, Sero.
 Wheeling’s population has been declining for decades, with young people in particular leaving in large numbers.
 In the past few years, however, some young people have been moving in to put down roots, starting families and new ventures like Swan's Grow Ohio Valley.
 Some feel optimistic that this new small influx may help carve out a new direction for post-industrial Wheeling.

-The city was molten; it was the aroma of cigars; it was seemingly free-flowing promise.
+The city was molten; it was the aroma of cigars.
 During the late 1800s and early 1900s, residents of Wheeling, West Virginia found opportunity in its coal-filled hills, iron foundries, breweries, and glass and stogie factories.
 Many of these residents felt a deep sense of pride in living in this place of makers and an early important gateway to the expanding West.
 This is the city that lingers in the minds of 78-year-old native Ed Gorczyca and his contemporaries—a Wheeling that their grandparents and parents helped to prosper and that remained vibrant through their own youth before the steady decline took hold.

 Over Gorczyca's lifetime, the collapse of the Upper Ohio Valley manufacturing base fueled an exodus of working-age people and the city's population declined by half, dropping from its peak of 61,659 people at the 1930 census to fewer than 28,000 today.
 Demographers at West Virginia University's Bureau of Business and Economic Research predict that it will be difficult to overcome the slide.
 As of fall 2015, viable long-term employment opportunities remain in short supply, while out-of-town transient workers following a regional natural gas boom have helped drive up rental prices in the city.